yz1311/react-native-smart-barcode/README.md

 Install the package from npm with `npm install react-native-smart-barcode --save`.
 Then, require it from your app's JavaScript files with `import Barcode from 'react-native-smart-barcode'`.
-Must use load the Barcode view after some millionseconds(eg.255ms),or cannot read barcode in ios(android is fine)

 ```js